Nish-19/Nish-19.github.io/_pages/about.md

 News
 ======
+* <u>[May 2023]</u> Our paper "Improving Reading Comprehension Question Generation with Data Augmentation and Overgenerate-and-rank" is accepted for oral presentation (2/110 papers) at the BEA Workshop co-located with ACL.

 * <u>[May 2023]</u> Awarded the Victor Lesser Graduate Scholarship in Artificial Intelligence.

 * <u>[April 2023]</u> Our paper "A Conceptual Model for End-to-End Causal Discovery in Knowledge Tracing" has been accepted in the International Conference on Educational Data Mining (EDM).